hpcaitech/Open-Sora/README.md

 2. Split videos into clips. [[docs](/tools/scenedetect/README.md)]
 3. Generate video captions. [[docs](/tools/caption/README.md)]

 Below is an example workflow to process data.
 However, we recommend you to read the detailed documentation for each tool, and decide which tools to use based on your needs.
+This pipeline applies to both image and video data.

 ```bash
 # Suppose files under ~/dataset/